-Cross-jurisdictional sharing has proven effective in a variety of situations across the country.
-Here are a few select case examples.
+Cross-jurisdictional sharing (CJS) has proven effective in a variety of situations across the country.
+A few case examples of CJS in action are below.

 The governing boards of five counties in Minnesota unanimously lent their support to the continued exploration of a new entity that would eventually be known as Horizon Public Health.